 We’d also like to have it for Mother’s Day, Father’s Day, and, oh…any day.

-	You don’t even need to cook: Just assemble.
+You don’t even need to cook anything: Just assemble the ingredients.

 If you’re a really affluent foodie, sturgeon caviar is not discouraged.

 You may notice the plate garnish in the photo includes herbs, spices and a drizzle of flavored olive oil.
 Plate garnishes add not only color and texture, but extra bits of flavor.